Lemoncode/webpack-by-sample/version 4/03 environments/01 linting/README.md

 npm install eslint-loader --save-dev
 ```

+> What about getting error at IDE editing code time (install a Vs Code plugin).

 - To configure Webpack, we're going to use a preloader definition.
 We make sure ESLint parses the code before any other process.
 We get a _`webpack.config.js`_ like this:

 ### ./webpack.config.js